ibm-cloud-docs/vmwaresolutions/archiref/veeam-cr-sag/veeam-cr-sag-overview.md

 ### Assumptions
 {: #veeam-cr-sag-overview-immutbckup-assumptions}

-* The VMware vCenter Server® instance is already deployed and consists of three hosts in a consolidated cluster that runs VMware NSX-T™ and uses NFS data stores.
-Your vCenter Server instance might be different, and the step-by-step instructions can accommodate different instances.
+* The {{site.data.keyword.vcf-auto}} instance is already deployed and consists of three hosts in a consolidated cluster that runs VMware NSX-T™ and uses NFS data stores.
+Your {{site.data.keyword.vcf-auto-short}} instance might be different, and the step-by-step instructions can accommodate different instances.
 * The Veeam service is already deployed and uses the bare metal option.
 However, the VSI instance is similar from a network perspective with two IP addresses; one on the primary subnet and one on the instance management subnet.
 The virtual machine (VM) option has a single IP address only on the instance management subnet.

 ### High-level steps
 {: #veeam-cr-sag-overview-immutbckup-highlvlsteps}

 * The [Planning the deployment](/docs/vmwaresolutions?topic=vmwaresolutions-veeam-cr-sag-planning) step captures and defines the information that is needed for the subsequent steps.
 * [Provisioning the jump server](/docs/vmwaresolutions?topic=vmwaresolutions-veeam-cr-sag-jmp) and [Configuring the jump server](/docs/vmwaresolutions?topic=vmwaresolutions-veeam-cr-sag-jmpcfg) steps describe the tasks for the jump server.
 The jump server is a virtual server instance that runs Microsoft® Windows® and has public and private network interfaces.
 The public network interface is attached to a security group that restricts inbound traffic to MS RDP, TCP 3389, from a known IP address.
 The jump server provides access to UI consoles, such as vCenter and Veeam console.
-If you already have remote access to your vCenter Server instance, then you can skip this step.
+If you already have remote access to your {{site.data.keyword.vcf-auto-short}} instance, then you can skip this step.
 * [Provisioning the automation server](/docs/vmwaresolutions?topic=vmwaresolutions-veeam-cr-sag-as) and [Configuring the automation server](/docs/vmwaresolutions?topic=vmwaresolutions-veeam-cr-sag-ascfg) steps define the tasks for an automation server.
 The automation server is a virtual server instance that runs Ubuntu Linux® and has public and private network interfaces.
 The public network interface is attached to a security group that restricts inbound traffic to SSH, TCP 22, from a known IP address.
 * [Provisioning the Linux hardened repository server](/docs/vmwaresolutions?topic=vmwaresolutions-veeam-cr-sag-lhbr) step describes the provisioning of the Veeam Linux hardened repository server.
 The Veeam Linux hardened repository server is an {{site.data.keyword.cloud}} bare metal server that runs Ubuntu Linux or {{site.data.keyword.redhat_full}} Enterprise Linux.
 * [Configuring the Veeam backup server](/docs/vmwaresolutions?topic=vmwaresolutions-veeam-cr-sag-vbrcfg) step defines the configuration of the Veeam backup server so that it can be accessed by the automation server.